Lake Roberson

 James Lake Roberson Jr. (August 5, 1918 – December 11, 1984) was an American football player.
 He played college football for Ole Miss from 1937 to 1940 and professional football for the Richmond Arrows in 1941 and the Detroit Lions in 1945.

-Early years
+Early life

 Roberson was born in 1918 at Clarksdale, Mississippi.
 He attended Clarksdale High School and was president of the school's class of 1937.
 He then attended the University of Mississippi and played college football as an end for Ole Miss from 1937 to 1940.
 He also was a member of the Ole Miss boxing team.
 He graduated with honors from Mississippi.

 Professional football

 He played professional football in the Dixie Football League for the Richmond Arrows, appearing in 10 games during the 1941 season.
 He played football for the Army's Randolph Field football team and also served in military intelligence in the Pacific Theatre of Operations.
 After the war, he played in the National Football League (NFL) as an end for the Detroit Lions.
 He appeared in four NFL games during the 1945 season.